LukasZahradnik/PyNeuraLogic/docs/rules_mapping.rst

 Up until now, we have been working with queries on top of one entity - node.
 What if we wanted to compute the value of relation :code:`R.h` for all available nodes and then somehow aggregate them into one value, i.e., do graph readout?

-It could done by listing out relations for all nodes in a single body, but in this case, we can leverage yet again the expressiveness of relational learning.
+It could be done by listing out relations for all nodes in a single body, but in this case, we can leverage yet again the expressiveness of relational learning.
 We can just say, "Aggregate all values of relation :code:`R.h` for all entities :code:`X` that satisfy the relation."
 We will use a different query, :code:`R.q`, for the readout for this case.